 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
-Bond ratings, which typically range from AAA/Aaa (highest) to D (lowest), are assigned by credit rating agencies such as Standard & Poor's, Moody's and/or Fitch, as an indication of an issuer's creditworthiness.
-If agency ratings differ, the security will be considered to have received the highest of those ratings, consistent with the fund's investment policies.
-Securities in the Unrated category have not been rated by a rating agency; however, the investment adviser performs its own credit analysis and assigns comparable ratings that are used for compliance with fund investment policies.
 Funds of funds’ bond ratings relate to the securities held by the portfolios' underlying mutual funds; if agency ratings of those holdings differ, the security will be considered to have received the highest of those ratings.

-Each target date fund is composed of a mix of the American Funds and is subject to the risks and returns of the underlying funds.
-Underlying funds may be added or removed during the year.
+For more information about the risks associated with each fund or underlying fund, go to its detailed fund information page or read the prospectus.
+Investment allocations for funds of funds may not achieve fund objectives.
+There are expenses associated with the underlying funds in addition to fund-of-funds expenses.
+The funds' risks are directly related to the risks of the underlying funds, as described herein.
 Although the target date funds are managed for investors on a projected retirement date time frame, the funds' allocation strategy does not guarantee that investors' retirement goals will be met.
 The target date is the year in which an investor is assumed to retire and begin taking withdrawals.
-American Funds investment professionals actively manage the target date fund's portfolio, moving it from a more growth-oriented strategy to a more income-oriented focus as the fund gets closer to its target date.
+American Funds investment professionals manage the target date fund's portfolio, moving it from a more growth-oriented strategy to a more income-oriented focus as the fund gets closer to its target date.
 Investment professionals continue to manage each fund for 30 years after it reaches its target date.

-For the following funds, the investment adviser is currently reimbursing a portion of the funds' fees or expenses, without which the results would have been lower and net expense ratios higher.
+For the following funds, the investment adviser is currently reimbursing a portion of the funds' fees or expenses, without which the results would have been lower and net expenses higher.

 - American Funds U.S. Government Money Market Fund is currently reimbursing a portion of the fund's fees and expenses.
 Please see the Financial Highlights table in the fund’s most recent prospectus for details.

-- American Funds Corporate Bond Fund, American Funds Emerging Markets Bond Fund, American Funds Strategic Bond Fund, American Funds Tax-Exempt Fund of New York, American Funds Retirement Income Portfolio Series funds and American Funds 2060 Target Date Retirement Fund are currently reimbursing a portion of other expenses through at least January 1, 2018.
+- American Funds Corporate Bond Fund, American Funds Emerging Markets Bond fund, American Funds Strategic Bond Fund, American Funds Retirement Income Portfolio Series funds and American Funds 2060 Target Date Retirement Fund are currently reimbursing a portion of other expenses through at least January 1, 2018.